-March 31 is World Backup Day, and it’s not a coincidence that it falls the day before April Fool’s Day.
-The founders of the initiative want to impress upon the public that the loss of data resulting from a failure to back up is no joke.
+World Backup Day takes place March 31 this year, the day before April Fool’s Day.
+The pledge is just one way the organizers of the initiative are using to impress upon the public ─ individuals and companies alike ─ that the loss of data due to not backing it up is no joke.

 Data has become an integral component of our personal and professional lives, from mission-critical business information to personal photos and videos.
-It’s estimated that people now create and generate over 1.8 zettabytes of data per year.
+It’s estimated that 2.5 quintillion bytes of data are created each day at its current pace.

-So, it’s surprising to find research studies reporting that nearly 30% of us have never backed up our data.
-Even more shocking are studies stating that only four in ten companies have a fully documented disaster recovery (DR) plan in place.
-Of those companies that have a plan, only 40% test it at least once a year.
+The problem is that only 41% are backing up daily, leaving many with gaps invaluable data needed for recovery.
+What’s also disturbing are studies stating that between 20 to 40% of companies don’t have a fully documented disaster recovery (DR) plan in place.
+Those studies also show that of the companies that have a plan, only 40% test it at least once a year.

 Roll Back with Backup